Disneyland: Promotions

 Every year in October, Disneyland has a Halloween promotion.
 During this promotion, or as Disneyland calls it a "party", areas in the park are decorated in a Halloween theme.
 Space Mountain and the Haunted Mansion are temporarily re-themed as part of the promotion.
 A Halloween party is offered on selected nights in late September and October for a separate fee, with a special fireworks show that is only shown at the party.

+On October 31, 2007, author Ray Bradbury attended the presentation of a Halloween Tree at Disneyland, a homage to his 1972 book and Halloween tree idea to be included as part of the annual park-wide Halloween decorations.

 From early November until the beginning of January, the park is decorated for the holidays.
 Seasonal entertainment includes the Believe...
 In Holiday Magic firework show and A Christmas Fantasy Parade, while the Haunted Mansion and It's a Small World are temporarily redecorated in a holiday theme.
 The Sleeping Beauty Castle is snow-capped and decorated with colorful lights during the holidays.

+Revenue

+The theme park grossed $65,151,000 in 1968.